SugarPeas/MenuController/README.md

 Wanderlust
 =============

-Wuaderlust is a project being developed for the New Media Team Project at the Rochester Institute of Technology.
+Wanderlust is a project being developed for the New Media Team Project at the Rochester Institute of Technology.
 If you'd like to learn more about the project please see our [development blog](http://sugarpeas.cias.rit.edu/#home).

 #Who We Are